 Feasibility and challenges of the proposed monitoring plan.

-Because this guidance focuses on the development of a monitoring in the context of risk assessment and risk management, it will emphasize in the following on the design of a case-specific monitoring plan.
+Because this guidance focuses on the development of a monitoring plan in the context of risk assessment and risk management, it will emphasize in the following on the design of a case-specific monitoring plan.
 Nevertheless, considerations described for CSM below, may also apply to GS, as appropriate.

 1. Identification and prioritization of protection goals, potential adverse effects and the choice of indicators and parameters for monitoring (“what to monitor?”)